strangePolaron/vFRG/README.md

 # Vortices Functional Renormalization Group
-An FRG project focusing on 2D bosons which provides a unified method dealing the BKT physics.
+An FRG project focusing on 2D bosons which provides a unified method dealing with the BKT physics.
 ### Installation
 This project is organized by [uv](https://github.com/astral-sh/uv).